-In Poland there is no official policy implemented with regard to the top 5 countries of origin (Russia, Ukraine, Turkey, Tajikistan, Georgia), because every application is examined individually.
-However, it is visible from the statistics that applicants from Armenia and Georgia generally do not receive protection status.
+In Poland there is generally no official policy implemented with regard to the nationals of particular countries of origin because every application is examined individually.

 In mid- August the group of approximately 1100 Afghans was evacuated from their country and came to Poland.
 According to the Office for Foreigners, the Office made efforts to prioritize applications of these Afghan nationals as they were considered manifestly well-founded.
 To the contrary, the Office also tried to prioritize issuing negative decisions towards the applicants from Iraq who irregularly crossed the border from Belarus.

 Still, the most significant group of persons seeking protection in 2021 were Belarusian citizens.
 There were 2257 applicants in 2021, while 1148 persons were granted protection (140 refugee status and 1008 subsidiary protection) and only 3 persons were issued a negative decision.